What is AWS Auto Scaling?

 • Choose the instance type, and specify the necessary configuration details such as security groups, key pair, user data, etc.

-• Review the configuration and click "Create launch configuration" to proceed.
+• Review the configuration and click "Create launch template" to proceed.

 Step 2: Configure the Auto Scaling Group (ASG)

-• Select the created launch configuration as the basis for our Auto Scaling Group.
+• Give name to the ASG and select the created launch template as the basis for our Auto Scaling Group.

 • Specify the desired capacity for the group, which includes the minimum, maximum, and desired number of instances.